deerta0103/LMACV/README.md

 # LMACV: A Lightweight Multiscale ACmix–VMamba Framework for Efficient Multimodal Medical Image Fusion (Neurocomputing)

-## This is the official implementation of the LMACV model proposed in the paper with Pytorch.
+This repository provides the **environment configuration**, **usage instructions**, and **supplementary materials** related to the paper.

+## Note on Code Availability
+The core implementation of the LMACV framework is **temporarily unavailable** because the method is currently under **patent application**.
+In accordance with patent protection requirements, the full source code cannot be released at this stage.

+Once the intellectual property process is complete, the publicly shareable part of the code (if permitted) will be updated here.

+---

 ## Requirements：